j9recurses/calculatorApp/README.md

 off the corresponding function.
 For keyboard input,
 I created a directive that listened for key events.
-When a given key was pressed, the directive broadcast the event up to the controller function, and in my controller, I had a '$scope.$on('keydown keypress',...' function that watched for keydown events and when certain keys where pressed, it applied the appropriate
+When a given key was pressed, the directive broadcast the event down to the controller function, and in my controller, I had a '$scope.$on('keydown keypress',...' function that watched for keydown events and when certain keys where pressed, it applied the appropriate